renn-es/renn.es/content/_index.md

 <!-- ![](/penguin_in_space.png) -->

 *Renn.es* is a non-profit [tilde community](https://tildeverse.org/) running on Gentoo Linux.
-Everything is set up focused on security and simplicity/minimalism.
-It is operated by privacy red-pilled GNU/Linux enthusiasts, who use it for their daily computing tasks like programming, writing mails, maintaining a website, syncing files, etc. Our server is hosted in Rennes, France.
+Everything is set up focused on security, simplicity and minimalism.
+We use it for our daily computing tasks like programming, writing mails, maintaining a website, syncing files, etc.

+We like doing things the "old school" way: here you won't see a Nextcloud instance or the like.
+We prefer writing plain text files and syncing them with tools that comply to the UNIX philosophy: do one thing and do it well.

 If you want an account on this server, just send us an email at <admin@renn.es>.